The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Multivariate extensions of the MD model

-It can easily be shown that the approach of Eq.(\ref{factorVol}) called SCMD is consistent with both the individual dynamics induced by a MD model for each underlying asset and with the imposed instantaneous correlation structure $\rho_{ij}$.
-However, besides the practical possibility of controlling the instantaneous correlation, and that the number of base univariate densities to mix does not increase with the number of underlying assets, one must be aware of its main limitations: {\em \begin{itemize} \item By imposing that the instantaneous covariance of the multidimensional process be of the form (\ref{factorVol}) one is moving only within a given manifold of the possible local volatility structures for the multidimensional process. \item The fact that we are considering options of the European type implies that we do not really need the full dynamics when it comes to actually computing the price of a basket option.
-Indeed, the payout at maturity depends only upon the values of the assets at time $T$, i.e., upon the values $S_k(T)$, $\forall k$, regardless of the history of prices.
-So in order to compute the risk-neutral expectation in (\ref{European_option_price}) giving the price $\Pi$, the only information we need is the joint density of the process $(S_1(T), S_2(T), \ldots)$ of random variables under that particular risk-neutral measure.
+However, besides the practical possibility of controlling the instantaneous correlation, and that the number of base univariate densities to mix does not increase with the number of underlying assets, one must be aware of the SCMD main limitations, especially the following one.
+For European type basket options we do not really need the full dynamics when it comes to actually computing the price, even with several maturities in the picture.
+Indeed, for each maturity $T$ the payout depends only upon the values of the assets at time $T$, i.e., upon the values $S_k(T)$, $\forall k$, regardless of the history of prices.
+So in order to compute the risk--neutral expectation in (\ref{European_option_price}) giving the price $\Pi$, the only information we need is the joint density of the process $(S_1(T), S_2(T), \ldots, S_n(T))$ of random variables under that particular risk--neutral measure.
 This density is usually called the state price density.
-But here we do not know it, so we have to generate samples from the entire path $B_t$ for $0 \leq t \leq T$ .
+In SCMD we do not know this density, so we have to generate samples from the entire path $B_t$ for $0 \leq t \leq T$ .
 The discretization time steps $\tau_{l+1} - \tau_l$ should be chosen carefully to be sure that the numerical scheme used to generate the discrete samples produces reasonable approximations.
-Notice that when the maturity $T$ increases, more time steps are needed. \end{itemize}}
+Notice that when the maturity $T$ increases, more time steps are needed.
+This is particularly relevant in calibrating the model for risk management applications, for example, where the inverse problem can become daunting if the dimension is large and the discretization step small.